Top-Tier Health Plans and Wellness Programs for People with Diabetes – An Employer's Handbook

 While eating a healthy diet and staying active is important for everyone, food and exercise play an even greater role in managing day-to-day health for people with diabetes.
 Nutrition counseling with a dietician at least once a year can help people with diabetes figure out culturally-relevant meals and diets that help them manage their blood sugar, blood pressure, and cholesterol, while also working within their preferences, budget, and schedule.

-10. Offer the Diabetes Prevention Program (DPP) as a covered benefit to people with and at risk for prediabetes and type 2 diabetes.
+8. Offer the Diabetes Prevention Program (DPP) as a covered benefit to people at risk for prediabetes and type 2 diabetes.

 Moreover, one study found that DPP participants who received coverage for the program through their health plan achieved better outcomes in attendance and average weight loss than did those who paid out of pocket or through a grant.
 DPP programs can be offered at in-person community gatherings, online, and even at the workplace, where coaches can deliver sessions.

-Mobile coaching services, which can be found online or as apps, help connect people with diabetes to healthcare professionals virtually, in real time.
+Mobile coaching services offer another way for employers to engage in diabetes prevention and management.
+Found online or as apps, these services help connect people with diabetes to healthcare professionals virtually, in real time.
 Mobile coaching can provide health, nutrition, exercise, weight management, and mental health support through remote, 24/7 care.

 Many coaching services help improve health outcomes.
 In a study of more than 2,000 adults at risk for type 2 diabetes, Livongo’s digital Diabetes Prevention Program led to an average weight loss of 5.1% (about ten pounds) after one year using the program.
 In a study of 262 participants with type 2 diabetes using Virta Health’s program, 54% achieved “diabetes reversal” (defined by Virta as an A1C below 6.5% and no diabetes medications other than metformin).